 Interested students should apply at least one month before the start of a new semester, preferably by August 1st for a fall semester start.
 The application is available in the link below:

 The Howard R. Bloch Memorial Scholarship(s) & Thomas Sowell Scholarships will be awarded to full-time undergraduate students majoring in Economics.
 In the recent past we have been able to give several awards between $1000 and $3000.
 Applicants will be selected on the basis of academic merit and financial need, and the process is open to international and domestic students.
-Applications can be obtained at the Office of Student Financial Aid - South Chesapeake Module.
-Applications are due in May, and decisions will be made over the summer.
-Check with the Financial Aid office for more information on scholarships.
+Applications can be obtained at the Office of Student Financial Aid - (Student Union 1, 4400 University Dr #1100, Fairfax, VA 22030)

 This contest is open to all undergraduate economics majors and minors.
 Prior award winners are ineligible for this contest.
 The award's 1st prize is $500 and 2nd prize is $250.
 To enter the contest, the student must write an essay discussing how public choice theory applies to an everyday problem.

 This contest is open to all undergraduate economics majors or minors.
 Prior award winners are ineligible for this contest.
 The award's 1st prize is $500 and 2nd prize is $250.
 To enter the contest, the student must write an essay on the topic chosen for that year.

 This contest is open to all undergraduates who are currently enrolled in any 100-level Economics class during the current spring semester.
 Prior award winners are ineligible for this contest.
 The award's 1st prize is $500 and 2nd prize is $250.
 To enter the contest, the student must write an essay discussing how economics and individual liberty promote individual and societal well-being.